opengauss-mirror/docs/content/docs-lite/en/docs/DataBaseReference/memory-35.md

 This parameter is a USERSET parameter.
 Set it based on instructions provided in  [Table 1](../DatabaseAdministrationGuide/resetting-parameters.md#en-us_topic_0283137176_en-us_topic_0237121562_en-us_topic_0059777490_t91a6f212010f4503b24d7943aed6d846).

-**Value range**: Int, 0~512, the unit is "kB".
+**Value range**: Int, 0~64, the unit is "8kB".

 **Default value:** 0kB indicates that 0kB is pre-read at a time, and the heap table pre-read feature is turned off.

 **Advertisement:**
 If pre-read feature is enabled, a larger pre-read size threshold is not necessarily better.
-It is recommended to set it between 64kB and 128kB.
-Exceeding this recommended threshold might actually lead to a deterioration in query performance.
+It is recommended to set it between 64kB and 256kB.
+Performance improvements above this recommended threshold are limited and may even lead to a degradation in querying performance.

 ## vacuum_bulk_read_size